-The Pupillage Gateway allows you to save a list of pupillage vacancies you are interested in applying for.
+The Pupillage Gateway allows you to save a list of pupillage vacancies that you are interested in applying for.
 This list can be accessed by clicking ‘Bookmarked Vacancies’ in the left-hand menu.
 To save a vacancy to the list, do one of the following:

 A ‘Saved Search’ is a saved set of pupillage vacancy criteria, used for two reasons:

-You can run or edit your saved search by clicking on Account and scrolling to Saved Searches – click Edit next to your search to change your criteria or email alert preferences.
+You can run or edit your saved search by clicking on ‘Account’, scrolling to ‘Saved Searches’ and selecting the ‘Edit’ button that appears next to your search.
+This will allow you to change your criteria or email alert preferences.

 To resume a saved application please take the following steps: